Go Ahead and Ask Us!

 How is the chapter organized and where are the meetings?

 The chapter elects the executive board members and the committee chairs are appointed as members of the board of directors.
-The board members and the committee chairs are listed in the monthly newsletter as well as on the contact page.
-If you would like to serve on the board of directors or as a committee chair, please refer to the monthly newsletter or the contact page for any openings, or contact the chapter president.
+If you would like to serve on the board of directors or as a committee chair, please refer to the monthly newsletter or contact the chapter president.
 There are many ways to get involved, from helping with the big annual events to helping with the monthly tasks.
 Your help is always needed and is greatly appreciated!

 What are the volunteer activities and advanced training?